romanyshyn-natalia/Map/README.md

 ```
 geopy.exc.GeocoderQuotaExceeded: HTTP Error 429: Too Many Requests
 ```
-In this case try to change API, or just connect to another wi-fi.
+In this case, try to change API, or just connect to another wi-fi.

 ### Description of the HTML file:
 ```<!DOCTYPE html> -``` to define that the type of file isHTML5.